 Hybrids, such as the Toyota Prius, are by far the most popular form of AFV sold in the UK.
 They combine a battery and electric motor with a combustion engine (usually a petrol engine, but something a diesel engine) and can be driven either in pure electric mode for a short distance or with the two power sources acting in tandem.
 As a result, hybrids emit less CO2 than conventional cars, particularly in urban environments, where the electric motor is at its most efficient.
 They can also make for a dramatically improved fuel economy, if used correctly.

 If you want to maximise a hybrid’s electric range, you’ll need to look for a model whose battery can not only be charged by the car’s engine, but also via a mains socket.
 These ‘plug-in hybrids’ are more expensive to buy, but typically offer an electric range of 20 to 30 miles before the battery is depleted and the internal combustion engine gets to work.

 After a slow start, sales of purely electric cars are finally gaining traction thanks to the likes of the Nissan Leaf, Renault Zoe, and Tesla Model S ably demonstrating the advantages of a car driven by battery power.

 Key benefits to electric cars include the lack of engine noise and the low cost of recharging.
 Additionally, while gasoline and diesel engines need to increase RPM before delivering optimum power, an electric motor provides nearly instant pick-up.
-Range from a full battery is also improving, thanks to developments in technology, with electric cars now on sale that can exceed 200 miles before requiring a recharge.
+Range from a full battery is also improving, thanks to developments in technology, with electric cars now on sale that can travel almost 300 miles before requiring a recharge.